SharePoint/sp-dev-docs/docs/spfx/web-parts/add-jqueryui-accordion-to-web-part.md

 ```

 ### Import jQuery and jQueryUI
-As we have already have jQuery installed as npm modules, we can directly import them in our web part just like we imported MyAccordionTemplate.
+You can import jQuery your web part in the same way that you imported MyAccordionTemplate.

 At the top of the file, where you can find other imports, add the following import: